 Automakers offer to build ventilators as US faces critical shortage

-As the number of confirmed novel coronavirus cases continues to increase exponentially around the globe, U.S. hospitals and elected officials are warning government officials that these machines are in short supply.
-Ventilators deliver air to one’s lungs through a tube inserted into a windpipe and are critical to helping patients who have developed pneumonia or another potentially deadly respiratory condition from COVID-19.
+As the number of confirmed novel coronavirus cases continues to increase exponentially around the globe, U.S. hospitals and health officials are warning government leaders that these machines are in short supply.
+Ventilators deliver air to one’s lungs through a tube inserted into the trachea, or windpipe, and are critical to helping patients who have developed pneumonia from COVID-19.

-General Motors CEO Mary Barra spoke to Trump administration officials Wednesday about how the Detroit automaker could offer its services as the coronavirus pandemic reaches new levels.

 “She informed them that we would like to help during this crisis and that we are studying ways to help including studying capabilities to help support production of medical devices such as ventilators,” a GM spokeswoman told ABC News.